How to Train Your Dog Basic Commands (The Hairy Trinity)

 - 1Hold a treat close to your dog's nose.
-Let him get a good whiff.
+Let your pup get a good whiff.

 - 2Slowly move your hand up and back.
-As his front goes up, his back will go down.
+As your dog’s front goes up, its back will go down.

-- Once his pants hit the pavement, say “Sit” and give him the treat along with lots of praise.
+- 3Once her pants hit the pavement, say "sit" and give her the treat along with lots of praise.

-PRO TIP: The best way to prevent or replace bad behavior is to substitute good behavior.
+PRO TIP: The best way to prevent or replace unacceptable behavior is to substitute good behavior.
 ‘Sit’ is often the go-to command.
 For example, rather than saying, “Don’t jump!” say “Sit.”
 It is much easier for a pup to understand a positive command (do something) than a negative one (don’t do something).

 Train Your Dog Stay Command

 - 1Ask your dog to sit.

-- 2With a flat open palm like a traffic cop, say “Stay."
+- 2With a flat open palm like a traffic cop, say, "Stay."

 - 4Slowly take a couple of steps back while keeping your traffic cop arm up.

-- If he stands, use your failure feedback and sit him back down.
+- 5If she stands, use your failure feedback and sit her back down.

-- Repeat once he’s gotten it, gradually move a bit further away.
+- 6Repeat once she's gotten it, gradually move a bit further away.

-It will also give you the freedom to trust that your dog will not bolt when you need for him to be calm and collected.
+It will also give you the freedom to trust that your dog will not bolt when you need your dog to be calm and collected.

 Train Your Dog Come Command

 ‘Come’ can be a tough command.
 When you say “Come,” you are asking your dog to quit doing something they’re enjoying and cater to your whims.
 Or at least that’s how they see it.

-- Put on your dog's collar and leash.
+- 1Put on your dog's collar and leash.

-- Tell him to stay.
+- 2Tell her to stay.

 - 3Step away.

-- 4Bend or squat to his eye level and say, "Come" while gently pulling the leash.
+- 4Bend or squat to her eye level and say, "Come" while gently pulling the leash.

-- When he gets to you, reward him with great enthusiasm or delicious treats.
+- 5When she gets to you, reward her with great enthusiasm with delicious treats.

-Your dog may assume that you want him to go the way you are facing…as a canine pack leader would.
-Plus, who doesn’t love a game of chase.
+Your dog may assume that you want her to go the way you are facing…as a canine pack leader would.
+Plus, who doesn’t love a game of chase?

-Combining the Hairy Trinity
+Combining The Hairy Trinity

 Now that your dog knows the hairy trinity of commands, you are ready to combine them.
-Go through the following commands in order:

-With these three basic commands you have a solid base for expanding your common vocabulary and knowing how to train your dog in basic commands.
+With these three basic commands, you have a solid base for expanding your common vocabulary and knowing how to train your dog in basic commands.